The International Trade Blog Export Compliance

 HS Codes, HTS Codes and Schedule B Codes: What's the Difference?

-While it’s not wrong to use them interchangeably in casual conversation, it is important to understand the differences—if not, you could get into trouble, and your shipment could, too!
+We've been helping people correctly classify their goods with Shipping Solutions for decades and while it’s not wrong to use those terms interchangeably in casual conversation, it is important to understand the differences—if not, you could get into trouble, and your shipment could, too!

 Here are definitions of the terms and examples of use cases when it is appropriate to use each term: